lucas42paris/push_swap/README.md

 🇺🇸

-The push_swap project is an algorithmic challenge that involves sorting data into a stack using a limited set of instructions.
+The "push_swap" project is an algorithmic challenge that involves sorting data into a stack using a limited set of instructions.
 The game consists of two stacks, a and b, where a contains a series of non-duplicate random numbers and b is initially empty.
 The goal is to sort the numbers in stack a in ascending order using a number of specified operations.
 These operations include swap, push, rotate, and reverse rotate which can be applied to either stack or both at the same time.